 Mission statements are formal written pronouncements of the core purpose of a business or other type of organization.
-In some cases, a mission statement is relatively brief and uncomplicated.
-At other times, a mission statement may be longer and somewhat more detailed.
+In some cases, this statement is relatively brief and uncomplicated.
+At other times, it may be longer and somewhat more detailed.
 The exact structure of the statement will depend on the type of organization drafting the document, as well as the reason for the organization’s existence.

 With businesses, there are generally four key factors that are addressed in the text of the mission statement.
 The central issue is to address the aim and purpose of the company, using verbiage that is clear, concise, and as brief as possible.
 This central affirmation forms the basis for the rest of the document, and helps to convey the relevance of the other factors included within the text.